 |51 - 100 AQI||Temperatures mid 70's or above, light winds, sunny skies||Very sensitive individuals, people with respiratory disease should limit prolonged exertion outdoors|

 |101 - 150 AQI||Temperatures 80's or above, very light winds, sunny skies, hazy, hot||HEALTH NOTICE: Sensitive children and adults and people with respiratory disease, such as asthma, should limit prolonged, moderate exertion outdoors.|

 |151- 200 AQI||Hazy, hot (90's) and humid||HEALTH ADVISORY: Sensitive individuals, people with respiratory disease should avoid exertion outdoors.
 Others should limit prolonged or vigorous outdoor exercise|

 Air pollution readings of 151 or above indicate the presence of a Red Air Quality day.
 On Red days, children, seniors and other sensitive populations, including those with respiratory disease, should avoid exertion outdoors and limit their time outdoors.
-When a Red day is forecasted, the American Lung Association of the Central States asks that businesses and St. Louis residents modify their behaviors to help reduce the emissions that lead to ozone pollution.
+When a Red day is forecasted, the American Lung Association in Missouri asks that businesses and St. Louis residents modify their behaviors to help reduce the emissions that lead to ozone pollution.
 This voluntary modification of behaviors is important year-round, but is especially critical when air quality conditions deteriorate.